scrollwm/scrollfx/README.md

 will start again from the beginning, and decrementing the first one will move to the last.

-`fullscreen_movefocus <true}false> [follow|nofollow]`: default is `true`.
+`fullscreen_movefocus <true|false> [follow|nofollow]`: Default value is `true`
+and `nofollow`.
+* `true` allows you to change focus while in full screen mode.
+* `false`.
+Focusing other containers in the same workspace is not allowed until exiting full screen mode.
-If `true`, changing focus while in full screen mode will keep full screen status for the new window.
-You can use overview/jump while in full screen mode to move to other window, making it full screen too.
+* `follow`.
+Full screen will follow focus.
+You can still use overview/jump to select a new window, and full screen state will follow.
+* `nofollow`.
+You can focus other windows, but they will not become full screen.
+However, those in full screen mode will recover that mode when focusing on them again.

 `maximize_if_single <true|false>`: Default value is `false`.
 If `true`, whenever there is a single tiling window in the workspace, it will be